Book an appointment using SetMore

 So, let's recap, shall we?
 Our journey began with a burning question: how do we conquer the maze of family matters and emerge victorious in the realm of primary custody?
 Well, fear not, for we have unearthed the secrets, revealed the strategies, and armed you with the knowledge to take control of your destiny!

-Imagine this: you, standing tall in that courtroom, armed with the wisdom and strategies we've shared.
-The judge nods in approval, your ex-spouse surrenders with a weary sigh, and victory is yours!
-It's like a scene straight out of an epic movie—cue the triumphant music!
+Picture yourself standing resolute in the courtroom, armed with the strategies we’ve shared.
+As the judge nods in approval and your ex-spouse relents, victory is within reach—a scene reminiscent of an epic film.

 1. 12 Texas Custody & Conservatorship Battle Tips